Section on Health Choice, Policy & Evaluation Research

 Health Evaluation and Analytics Lab

 The Health Evaluation and Analytics Lab conducts and supports applied research to help healthcare and community-based organizations deliver services that significantly improve outcomes.
-The lab is directed by James R. Knickman, PhD, and is a collaboration between the Department of Population Health and NYU Wagner.
+The lab is directed by Charles J. Neighbors, PhD, MBA, and is a collaboration between the Department of Population Health and NYU Wagner.

 Health Geographics Research Initiative